Doing Business with The Citadel

 The South Carolina Procurement Code governs the expenditure of all funds, regardless of source, unless specifically exempted.
 The Purchasing Office adheres to and abides by the Procurement Code and its implementing regulations.
 Where a procurement involves the expenditure of federal assistance or contract funds, The Citadel is required to comply with the federal law and authorized regulations which are applicable.

-The Division of General Services has certified The Citadel to make direct purchases of up to $500,000.00 for goods and services and consultant services and up to $100,000.00 in construction goods and services and information technology.
+The Division of General Services has certified The Citadel to make direct purchases of up to $500,000.00 for goods and services and consultant services, $250,000.00 for Construction Contract Award and up to $100,000.00 in information technology.
 Purchases exceeding these limits are forwarded to Central State Purchasing for processing.

 A properly executed purchase order constitutes a contract which is binding on the College and the vendor.
 The Vice President for Finance, Director of Procurement Services, and designated procurement officers are the only persons authorized to bind The Citadel.
 Vendors are cautioned not to accept verbal orders without receiving a purchase order number from the person placing the order.
 The Citadel will not be responsible for orders received without a valid purchase order.
 Failure to follow these procedures will result in delayed payments or the return of material to the vendor.